ESC Alert and NY-Alert

 - You can add email accounts and cellphones on the Devices tab in ESC Alert.

 - It is important to remember that the college is not responsible for any charges and/or data usage on a cellphone or mobile-ready device related to this notification service.
 If you add a device to receive text messages, or you use your device to receive email from this notification service, and your data plan does not provide unlimited texting or data usage, you may encounter extra charges on your monthly cellphone bill.

 - People may opt in to various public notification groups at any time; however, they will not be able to opt out of emergency notifications sent by the college.

-- All students who have enrolled in at least one study at the college in the last 12 months (from August 30 of the current year) are enrolled in hidden emergency-alert groups based upon home location.
+- All students who have enrolled in at least one study at the college in the last three years (from Aug.
+30 of the current year) are enrolled in hidden emergency alert groups based upon home location.

-- Hidden groups are used for the notification of current faculty, staff and students about incidents which the college maintains a legal obligation to inform within a reasonable period of time.
+- Hidden groups are used for the notification of current faculty, staff and students about incidents for which the college has a legal obligation to inform recipients within a reasonable period of time.